 - Selecting the location you wish to import the server

-- Choose the configuration, the 1CPU and 1GB simple plan works fine
+- Choose the configuration, the 1CPU and 1GB General Purpose plan works fine

-- Add a second storage disk by clicking the Add a new device button and choose the size, it can be scaled up later
+- Add a second storage disk by clicking the Add a new device button and choosing the size, it can be scaled up later

 - Include any SSH keys you wish if available to allow password-free login